CesarValiente/GeofencesDemoBaseProject/README.md

 1- Add Google Play Services as a library.

-2- Add Geofence permission:
+2- Add Geofence permission in your Androidmanifest:

 	2.1 ACCESS_FINE_LOCATION

-3- Check that Google Services apk is installed, include:
+3- Check that Google Services apk is installed, include in the MainActivity:

 	 3.1 servicesConnected()